mupq/pqm4/README.md

 ## License
 Different parts of **pqm4** have different licenses.
-Each subdirectory containing implementations contains a LICENSE file stating under what license that specific implementation is released.
+Each subdirectory containing implementations contains a LICENSE or COPYING file stating under what license that specific implementation is released.
 The files in common contain licensing information at the top of the file (and are currently either public domain or MIT).